The-Politico/django-foreignform/README.md

 # django-foreignform

-Define dynamic fieldsets for your Django admin in JSON.
+Define dynamic fieldsets for your Django ModelAdmin in JSON and store the schema to build them on a foreign-keyed model.

 Uses Mozilla's [react-jsonschema-form](https://github.com/mozilla-services/react-jsonschema-form) library to render a JSONSchema into dynamic fields in Django's admin and serialize those fields' values back to a native Django JSON field.